“Hi Victor, I’m the co-founder of [ABC, LMK, XYZ] and a few more ventures…

 See the part in bolded italics in CMI’s content marketing definition?
 It further reflects the function of content: to drive profitable customer action.

-This means any content piece that achieves specific goals for your brand is good content.
+This means any content piece that achieves specific goals for your brand is great content.

 On the other hand, if it doesn’t achieve the results you create it for, then it’s simply not good and will end up wasting your marketing budget.